Probiotics – They are a Lifesaver!

-The health of this gut flora has a critical effect on your immune system, which is your body’s natural defence system that keeps you healthy.
-In other words, the health of your body is largely tied into the health of your gut and it’s hard to for one to be healthy if the other is not.
+The health of this gut flora has a critical effect on your immune system, which is your body’s natural defense system that keeps you healthy.
+In other words, the health of your body is largely tied to the health of your gut and it’s hard to for one to be healthy if the other is not.

 Optimizing your gut flora and that of your children should be started very early in life.
 Some babies born today don’t get a natural healthy infusion of beneficial gut bacteria at birth if they are born with a Caesarean section.
 The earlier this can be corrected, the healthier your child will be.
 Breast feeding is best if at all possible.
 Bottle feeding and antibiotics can exact a heavy toll on your child’s intestinal health.

 Do you need to take a Probiotic supplement?

 Unfortunately, there is no simple answer to this – it depends a lot on your lifestyle and diet.
 If you have stress in your life and a diet full of sugar, grains and processed foods then the answer is yes, it would be great for you on a regular basis.
 But in my opinion, nearly everyone will get some benefit from taking a probiotic supplement occasionally.
 It is helpful for immunity, health, and well-being.

 A good source of probiotics comes from naturally fermented foods.
 (Here is a link to Carol Barringer’s video about fermented food.)
 Which should be your first choice.
 Here and here is more info on fermented foods.
 But if you decide to add a supplement, you should look for a high potency and high-quality ones like the probiotics from Metagenics, inner health plus or Lifestream.
 Unfortunately, not every supplement on the market is of equal quality – some are inaccurate in their claims as to contents or results.